Consistent and convergent discretizations of Helfrich-type energies on general meshes: Introduction

 The proof of the compactness and lower bound part of Theorem \ref{thm: main} relies on recasting the discrete surface normal as an element in the so-called Crouzeix-Raviart space \cite{crouzeix1973conforming}, for which suitable compactness results exist \cite{buffa2008broken,2011-IMAJNA-lavrentiev_nc}.
 In order to identify the limit of the edge directors with the limit of the discrete surface normal, one needs appropriate estimates, which we obtain in Lemma \ref{lma: normal estimate}.
 The upper bound part of Theorem \ref{thm: main} follows from a judicious construction of the edge director (the idea of which can already be found in \cite{grinspun2006computing}) and some calculus.

 The plan of the paper is as follows: After introducing some notation, we state the main result in Section \ref{sec: discrete}.
 The proof is given in Section \ref{sec: compactness}.
-In an appendix we sketch an analogous construction and proof based on \emph{pseudo-unit edge directors}.
+In Section \ref{sec:numerical} we give some numerical examples.